countable-web/open-source-corporation/MISSION.md

 To help us get there:

-  * _The Shared Success Principle_ - Collaborate with clients to exceed (ideally by orders of magniutude) a 300% ROI on the client's investment in our billables.
+  * _The Collaboration Principle_ - Collaborate with clients to exceed (ideally by orders of magniutude) a 300% ROI on the client's investment in our billables.
   * _The Disrutption Principle_ - Do work that excites us and has a chance to affect change in its' industry.
   * _The Direction Principle_ - Collaborate to keep and updated list of specific opportunities shared with our team.
   * _The Transparency Principle_ - Share everything in the most public place that doesn't endanger someone's privacy or property.